vsablok123/bookrecommendation/README.md

 ## Conclusion/Future Steps
 The recommendations given were quite similar to the books a user had already read.
 I checked for myself as well.
 The results were actually the books which I want to read at some point(some of them!).
 This shows that the purpose of this project was achieved.
 It was also a great learning experience because I developed a model ground up with all the necessary functions/parameters/gridSearch.
 And deploying a custom model was a challenge as well because we had to take care of refreshing the necessary variables on each new test run.

-Future steps will be to get recommendations for a new user as well based on how he rates certain popular books.
+Future steps will be to get recommendations for a new user based on how he rates certain popular books.
 Another idea it to create an interface where a user can enter a book he really loved and the algorithm will recommend books very similar to that one.